-The performance delta is achieved without the provision of further manufacturer's data by using existing graphs to provide the reduced take-off mass (RTOM).

-If the solution in relation to the original problem is examined, the effects can be seen.

-- (1) Solution with relation to (c)(1): although the problem still exists, the safest procedure is a dynamic take-off reducing the time taken to achieve V{stayup} and thus allowing VFR recovery if the failure occurs at or after V_y and 200 ft, an IFR recovery is possible. - (2) Solution with relation to (c)(2): as in (c)(1) above. - (3) Solution with relation to (c)(3): once again this does not give a complete solution, however, the performance delta minimises the time during which a climb over the obstacle cannot be achieved.
+- (ii) The performance delta is achieved without the provision of further manufacturer's data by using existing graphs to provide the reduced take-off mass (RTOM). - (iii) If the solution in relation to the original problem is examined, the effects can be seen. - (A) Solution with relation to (c)(1): although the problem still exists, the safest procedure is a dynamic take-off reducing the time taken to achieve Vstayup and thus allowing VFR recovery - if the failure occurs at or after Vy and 200 ft, an IFR recovery is possible. - (B) Solution with relation to (c)(2): as in (c)(1) above. - (C) Solution with relation to (c)(3): once again, this does not give a complete solution; however, the performance delta minimises the time during which a climb over the obstacle cannot be achieved.